What we do

 We employ just over 200 staff.
 Our headquarters are based in west Cumbria.
 We own 17 sites across England, Wales and Scotland, some dating back to the 1940s, plus the associated liabilities and assets.

-We report to the Department for Business, Energy and Industry Strategy (BEIS); for some aspects of our work in Scotland, we are responsible to Scottish ministers.
+We report to the Department for Business, Energy and Industrial Strategy (BEIS); for some aspects of our work in Scotland, we are responsible to Scottish ministers.

 Our role is strategic: we establish the overall approach, allocate budgets, set targets and monitor progress.